View on GitHub

 Adding Language Variables

 Language variables are created in a way which is similar to having a directory.
 Inside the directory, you can have files and more directories.
 The variables represent the files in this case.
-The method Language::createDirectory() can be used to create a directory and the method Language::set() can be used to create a variable in a directory.
+The method Lang::createDirectory() can be used to create a directory and the method Lang::set() can be used to create a variable in a directory.

 Code